 Propagate perennials that are showing new shoots from the crown with basal stem cuttings.
-Shoots 8-10 cm high are cut from the parent plant with a sharp knife.
+Shoots 8-10 cm high is cut from the parent plant with a sharp knife.
 Divide clumps of herbaceous perennials if needed.
 Bamboo rhizomes and clumps of bulbs are divided in the same way.
 Make sure that transplanted divisions have roots, shoots and enough water to settle into positions.

 Prune penstemons, Teucrium, lavender.
 Apply a general purpose fertiliser to borders and beds.
 Do not damage or burn emerging shoots.
 Put supports in place for perennials before they get too large.
-Deadhed pansies, primulas and other spring bedding plants.
+Deadhead pansies, primulas and other spring bedding plants.
 Hoe borders in order to prevent annual and perennial weeds from spreading.
 Top dress spring flowering alpines with grit or gravel to show off the plants.
-After weed removal replace any mulches.
+After weed removal replaces any mulches.
 Check whether containers need watering.
 Top up pots and tubs with fresh compost and remove old one.

 Continue protecting lilies, delphiniums, hostas and other new shoots from slugs and snails.
 Apply biological control solutions if larvae are present.
 Aphids can multiply rapidly during mild spells.
 Early infestations can be removed by hand.
 Watch out for downy mildew and blackspot on winter pansies.
 Remove dead leaves from around the basal rosettes of alpine plants to prevent rotting.

 Primarily, look round for BOX TREE MOTH, because they can completely defoliate box plants.
 It’s relatively NEW insect to Britain.